Putin repeats ‘nonsense’ claim Boris Johnson sank efforts to end Ukraine invasion

 Putin repeats ‘nonsense’ claim Boris Johnson scuppered efforts to end Ukraine invasion

-The Russian president said, via a translator, that a ‘huge document’ had been prepared and approved by the head of the Ukranian delegation, before Mr Johnson had stepped in and ‘dissuaded’ Ukraine
+The Russian president said, via a translator, that a ‘huge document’ had been prepared and approved by the head of the Ukranian delegation, before the then UK prime minister had stepped in and ‘dissuaded’ Ukraine

-Vladimir Putin has repeaeted a claim that Boris Johnson tanked negotiations for a peace settlement between Russia and Ukraine, which the former UK prime minister has previously labelled as “nonsense”.
+Vladimir Putin has repeated a claim that Boris Johnson scuppered negotiations for a peace settlement between Russia and Ukraine, which the former UK prime minister has previously labelled “nonsense”.

-During a highly anticipated sit-down interview with former Fox News commentator Tucker Carlson, the Russian president said, via a translator, that a “huge document” had been prepared and approved by the head of the Ukranian delegation, before Mr Johnson had stepped in and “dissuaded” Ukraine.
+During a highly anticipated sit-down interview with former Fox News commentator Tucker Carlson, the Russian president said, via a translator, that a “huge document” had been prepared and approved by the head of the Ukranian delegation, before Mr Johnson had stepped in and “dissuaded” Ukraine’s president Volodymyr Zelensky.

 “He put his signature and then he himself said, ‘we were ready to sign it and the war would have been over long ago’.
 However, Prime Minister Johnson came talk to us out of it, and we've missed that chance. “

-In an interview with The Times in January, Mr Johnson strongly denied the claims, describing them as “total nonsense” and “Russian propaganda.”
+In an interview with The Times in January, Mr Johnson strongly denied the claims, which have been previously aired by Moscow, describing them as “total nonsense” and “Russian propaganda.”

-Mr Johnson asserted that, during a conversation with Ukrainian President Zelensky following the peace talks in Istanbul, he had “expressed concerns” about the nature of the potential agreement, but assured him of the UK’s unwavering support for Ukraine.
+Mr Johnson asserted that, during a conversation with Mr Zelensky following the peace talks in Istanbul, he had “expressed concerns” about the nature of the potential agreement, but assured him of the UK’s unwavering support for Ukraine.

 He added that: “No peace proposals or peace agreement were possible in February or March 2022.
 Russia entered Ukraine solely for the sake of seizing territories, killing citizens and overthrowing a democratic government.”